Letters to the Editor: The need for civics education

 I am a senior at the University of South Carolina working on my bachelor’s degree in biochemistry and economics.
 Recently, I saw three billboards only a short distance apart that were all advertising a significant discount on membership to an indoor tanning salon.
 These billboards showed teenage girls having a great time on the beach.
 Each had a perfect tan and was wearing little more than a smile.

 The tanning industry’s marketing tactics target teens through deals for back-to-school, prom and homecoming seasons.
 One in 9 high school girls have used a tanning bed, with numbers increasing to 1 in 6 by senior year.
 I knew several girls who started tanning in high school.
-It makes me sad to think that some day these trips to the tanning bed may cost them not just their look but their lives.
+It makes me sad to think that some day these trips to the tanning bed may cost them not just their looks.

 The risk for developing melanoma increases with each minute, hour, session and year that indoor tanning devices are used.